 The respective roles of each co-author should be described in a footnote.
 The statement that all authors have approved the final version should be included in the disclosure.

 Authors, under their own responsibility, must avoid any conflict of interest affecting the results obtained or the interpretations suggested.
 The Balcania et Slavia Editor-in-Chief will give serious and careful consideration to suggestions of cases in which, due to possible conflict of interest, an Author’s work should not be reviewed by a specific scholar.
 Authors should indicate any financing agency or the project the article stems from.

 Authors must see to it that all works consulted be properly quoted.
 If works or words of others are used, they have to be properly paraphrased or duly quoted.
 Quotations between “double quotes” (or «angled quotation marks» if the text is written in a language other than English) must reproduce the exact wording of the source; under their own responsibility, Authors should carefully refrain from disguising a restyling of the source’s wording, as though it was the original formulation.

 Any form of excessive, inappropriate or unnecessary self-citation, as well as any other form of citation manipulation, are strongly discouraged.

 Whenever required, the research protocols must be authorised in advance by the Ethical Committee of Ca’ Foscari University of Venice.

-When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Balcania et Slavia Editors, providing all the information needed to make the due adjustments.
+When Authors find a mistake or an inaccuracy in their own article, they must immediately warn the Balcania et Slavia Editor-in-Chief, providing all the information needed to make the due adjustments.

-By means of the peer-review procedure, reviewers assist the Balcania et Slavia Editors and Editorial Board in taking decisions on the articles submitted.
+By means of the peer-review procedure, reviewers assist the Balcania et Slavia Editor-in-Chief and Advisory Board in taking decisions on the articles submitted.
 They are expected to offer the Authors suggestions as to possible adjustments aimed at improving their contribution submission.